-LAIV is an option for vaccination of healthy persons aged 5-49 years, including health-care workers and other persons in close contact with groups at high risk and those wanting to avoid influenza.
+LAIV is an option for vaccination of healthy, nonpregnant persons aged 5-49 years who want to avoid influenza, and those who might be in close contact with persons at high risk for severe complications, including health-care workers.
 During periods when inactivated vaccine is in short supply, use of LAIV is encouraged when feasible for eligible persons (including health-care workers) because use of LAIV by these persons might increase availability of inactivated vaccine for persons in groups at high risk.
 Possible advantages of LAIV include its potential to induce a broad mucosal and systemic immune response, its ease of administration, and the acceptability of an intranasal rather than intramuscular route of administration.